Yuhsuant1994/DataScienceTechInstitute/TimeSeries/2st_Part.md

 We use the residuals to assess goodness of fit for ARMA model the property of residuals should be:

-* Uncorrelated: White Noise
+ 1. Uncorrelated: White Noise

+ * Sample ACF & PACF
+ * Portmanteau test: based on the sample autocorrelation of the residuals.
+ * Ljung-Box test: a slight variation of the Portmanteau test
+ * McLeod-Li test: is based on the sample autocorrelation of the squared residuals.

-* Independent: IID
+ 2. Independent: IID

-* Normal distribution
+ 3. Normal distribution

+ * Use Q-Q plot.

 # Exponential Smoothing[ (link to jupyter notebook)](https://github.com/Yuhsuant1994/DataScienceTechInstitute/blob/master/TimeSeries/TS_ex_Exonential_smoothing.ipynb)